 Asking the right questions

-We created questions that are unique to Culture Amp’s onboarding process like, “The Customer Journey Induction was a good use of my time,” to allow us to determine if the orientation session content is being perceived as useful for new hires.
+We created questions unique to Culture Amp’s onboarding process, like, “The Customer Journey Induction was a good use of my time,” to determine if the orientation session content is being perceived as beneficial for new hires.

 The employee onboarding survey today